 Heritage Foods Limited on the accounts of the company for the year

-i. a) The Company has maintained proper records showing full
+i. (a) The Company is maintaining proper records showing full

-b) These fixed assets have been physically verified by the
+(b) These fixed assets have been physically verified by the

-management during the year and discrepancies noticed on such verification have been properly dealt with in the books of account.
+management during the year and discrepancies noticed on such verifi

+cation have been properly dealt with in the books of account.
 In our

 opinion, the frequency of verification is reasonable having regard to

 the management.
 In our opinion, the frequency of verification is

-b) The procedures of physical verification of inventories followed by
+(b) In our opinion, the procedures of physical verification of

-the company and the nature of its business.
+relation to the size of the Company and the nature of its business.

 discrepancies noticed on verification between the physical stocks and